MENIERE’S DISEASE & DISABILITY BENEFITS

 Therefore, the attacks interfere with your ability to sustain a 40 hour work week.
 For example, if you have a vertigo attack twice a week during the work day, you might miss two to three hours of work twice a week.
 If that is the case, you would lose your job for absenteeism.

 Ménière’s disease is not simply an issue of hearing loss.
 Obviously, if you have hearing loss, you may still be able to work a full time job.
 The problem with Ménière’s disease are the complications that occur when you have a vertigo attack.
 You may experience nausea and severe fatigue.
 This may require you to lay down for hours after a vertigo attack.
 Therefore, hearing loss is only one symptom of the condition.
-Learn more if you have questions about other forms of hearing loss and SSD benefits.
+You can review information about other forms of hearing loss and SSD benefits.

 TWO TYPES OF SOCIAL SECURITY BENEFITS